 Our recitals offer a wonderful variety of voices, instruments and ensembles, showcasing all levels of development!

 For our larger recitals we rent local churches that have good-sized platforms and fine grand pianos that are worthy of the best performers.
-For our smaller recitals, we often use our Dance Studio, which has ample parking and can easily accommodate an audience of 40-50.
-These small recitals, which run about 45-60 minutes, are perfect for the first-timers or those with special needs who might be intimidated by a large facility or stage.
+For safety and restriction reasons, we have started having tiny recitals with 5-15 students in large venues with plenty of space.
+Currently, instead of paper programs, we are putting the program information online with a QR code prompt at the venue.
+In additionl we send this link to families so they can view the program order from their mobile devices.
+These small recitals, which run about 45-60 minutes, are perfect for the first-timers or those with special needs who might be intimidated by a large gathering.

 Enjoying a Recital?

 Watch out!
 You may find yourself laughing and enjoying our friendly hosts, entertaining students, and of course, we can’t forget the consistent review of the fun-but-friendly "3 RULES TO BE A GOOD AUDIENCE!"
 We do our very best to make the atmosphere so relaxed and the families so at ease, that parents often comment on the difference from their own more rigid experiences.
 By the way, sometimes we have adults students who choose to participate as well!